 Europa Uomo’s unique study examining quality of life after treatment for prostate cancer

-Based on nearly 3,000 responses to an online questionnaire by men with prostate cancer across Europe, it provides a new perspective.
+Based on nearly 5,500 responses from two online questionnaires answered by men with prostate cancer across Europe and beyond, it provides a new perspective.
 Most other quality of life studies are conducted by and with doctors in a clinical environment, when patients are visiting for treatment or check-ups.
-The EUPROMS questionnaire was completed by men in their own time, in the comfort of their homes, meaning they had more time to consider their answers and might have felt more at ease to say how they really feel.
+The EUPROMS questionnaires were completed by men in their own time, in the comfort of their homes, meaning they had more time to consider their answers and might have felt more at ease to say how they really feel.

 The survey findings here present an overview of what EUPROMS discovered, and are designed for a general, rather than a scientific, audience.
 They are a “snapshot” picture of what quality of life issues are being experienced by men with prostate cancer at a particular point of time.